p-hofmann/Cpp-Template/README.md

   - Make sure all project dependencies are declared.
   - 'Install library' configuration example.
   - Prevention of loading a project twice (like done with Catch2).
+  - Consider a 'CMakeLists.txt' in 'external', dealing with all external projects.
+  - Consider a 'CMakeLists.txt' in 'src', dealing only with the current project.
+  - Consider a 'CMakeLists.txt' in 'include', dealing only with submodules of the current project.
+    * Potentially
+* Git
+  - Modify template to also work with private git repositories.
+  - Add example of SSH instead of Https url to repositories